snehasquasher/Curio-Chatbot/README.md

     // Destructure the options object
     const { splittingMethod, chunkSize, chunkOverlap } = options;

-    // Create a new Crawler with depth 1 and maximum pages as limit const crawler = new Crawler(1, limit || 100);
+    // Create a new Crawler with depth 1 and maximum pages as limit (this is what we built above) const crawler = new Crawler(1, limit || 100);

     // Crawl the given URL and get the pages